ratpack/ratpack/ratpack-manual/src/content/chapters/03-architecture.md

 Importantly, the processing is not bound to a thread and can be completed asynchronously.
 The “handler” API supports this asynchronous composition.

-Requests operate on a “context”.
+Handlers operate on a “context”.
 A “context” represents the state of request processing at that particular point in the handler graph.
 One of its key functions is to act as a “registry”, that can be used to retrieve objects by type.
 This allows handlers to retrieve _strategy_ objects (typically just objects implementing key interfaces) from the “context” by public types.